takumaniihara/Pebble-Voice-Settings-Extender/README.md

 I made the program public again because pebble does not exist anymore. https://github.com/takumaniihara/PebbleVoice

+If there is any problem, plese contact me.

 # Pebble-Voice-Settings-Extender
 Director of IP of Pebble Technology Corp asked me to remove the code from github so I did it.